The Master (Doctor Who): Audio plays

 The Master has made regular appearances in various audio plays produced by Big Finish.
 Geoffrey Beevers, Derek Jacobi, Michelle Gomez, Eric Roberts, John Simm and Sacha Dhawan have all reprised the role from the television series, while Mark Gatiss, Alex Macqueen, Gina McKee, James Dreyfus and Milo Parker portray versions of the Master original to Big Finish.
 Jon Culshaw has performed as the Roger Delgado and Anthony Ainley incarnations of the Master.

 The Master's first audio appearance came in 2001 for the monthly range story Dust Breeding, where Geoffrey Beevers reprises the role for the first time since 1981.
 At some point after Survival, the Master's Trakenite body is damaged and he returns to his walking corpse state once again.
 Narratively, most audio appearances by Beevers as The Master take place after this story (with the exception of The Fourth Doctor Adventures), as this incarnation becomes the default form the Master reverts to once inhabited bodies (such as the Ainley and Roberts versions) are destroyed.

 In Master, the origin of the Master and the Doctor's enmity is explored with flashbacks to their shared childhood and an ongoing plot involving the Seventh Doctor (Sylvester McCoy) attempting to reconcile with his old nemesis.

 Unbound

-As part of the Doctor Who Unbound range, an alternate-universe Master voiced by Mark Gatiss appears in the Big Finish audio play Sympathy for the Devil opposite an alternate Third Doctor played by David Warner.
-Gatiss' version of the Master later appears in Big Finish's The New Adventures of Bernice Summerfield range, opposite Warner's Doctor, when Bernice Summerfield is temporarily pulled into the Unbound universe.
-He later escapes to Benny's universe and returns in volume four of The War Master series.
+As part of the Doctor Who Unbound range, an alternative-universe Master voiced by Mark Gatiss appears in the Big Finish audio play Sympathy for the Devil opposite an alternative Third Doctor played by David Warner.
+Gatiss' version of the Master later appears in Big Finish's The New Adventures of Bernice Summerfield range when Bernice Summerfield is temporarily pulled into the Unbound universe.
+He later escapes to Benny's universe and makes a guest appearance in The War Master series.

-Another alternate version of the Master, played by Beevers, appears alongside an alternate Doctor played by Colin Baker in the Doctor Who Unbound duology Doctor of War.
+Another alternative version of the Master, played by Beevers, appears alongside an alternative Doctor played by Colin Baker in the Doctor Who Unbound duology Doctor of War.

 The Fourth Doctor Adventures

-Beevers also made appearances The Master in several releases in The Fourth Doctor Adventures range, reuniting with Tom Baker as the Fourth Doctor, between May 2012 and April 2015.
+Beevers also made appearances as the Master in several releases in The Fourth Doctor Adventures range, reuniting with Tom Baker as the Fourth Doctor, between May 2012 and April 2015.